adobe/aem-modernize-tools/docs/_pages/component/usage.md

 <p class="padded">
 The final step is to select the pages to process.
 The list will show how many conversion component rules are found that match the page's components.

-The user may select as many pages as they want; depending on the number more than one job may be scheduled.
+The user may select as many pages as they want; depending on the number, more than one job may be scheduled.
 </p>